-Seems like ADD/ADHD is getting a lot of attention lately.
+Seems like ADD/ADHD issues are getting a lot of attention lately and some say “ADHD is ruining my life”.

 Does that mean we’ve got a societal case of attention deficit disorder?
 Probably not.